 That is the great revelation in The Book of Revelation.
 In this last book of the bible, salvation is not accomplished by the ways of this world.
 Salvation is not about winning some violent battle.
 Salvation is not about Armageddon and who will be left behind.
 Salvation is that God dwells in humanity.
+God dwells in the people we love, and in the people we remember today.

 Thank you for singing with us today.
 Thank you for singing with us throughout the year.
 Every time we sing about salvation, we are practicing.
-We are practicing for the kingdom of heaven, when every one of us, from every tribe and nation and language are gathered with God.
+We are practicing for the kingdom of heaven, when every one of us, from every tribe and nation and language, is gathered with God.

 We practice so much, that we are in heaven, even now.
-The home of God is among mortals
+The home of God is among mortals.

+AMEN.

-The practice so mater, that we are in neaver, even now.
-The nome of God is among mortans.
-AMEN. Гhe Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip © The Cathedral of St. Philip.
-All rights reserved
+The Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip

+© The Cathedral of St. Philip.
+All rights reserved.